-3D printing marketplace Shapeways raises a $30 million Series E
+3D-printing marketplace Shapeways raises a $30 million Series E

 Now flush with extra cash, Shapeways is going to take that expansion further.
 “The capital will be used to accelerate company growth and launch additional services to support Shapeways’ overall vision to become the complete end-to-end platform helping creators ‘design, make, and sell,’ regardless of 3D modeling experience,” the company writes in a press release tied to the funding announcement.

-That starts with the introduction of the new Design With Shapeways tool, which is designed to walk creators through the 3D printing process, starting with a 3D file, 2D drawing, or even just an idea.
+That starts with the introduction of the new Design With Shapeways tool, which is designed to walk creators through the 3D-printing process, starting with a 3D file, 2D drawing or even just an idea.
 The new Spring & Wonder line, meanwhile, offers a hands-on approach to creating personalized jewelry through the service.